Jasonblalack/zyngapoker/Build-system.md

     source/asset/icon/save.png => "notebook/icon/save.png"
     source/asset/icon/open.png => "notebook/icon/open.png"

-You use these assets by passing this asset ID through `jasy.io.Asset.toUri(assetId) => fullUrl`.
-In Jasy powered projects you don't have to deal with file system locations anymore when using `jasy.io.Asset` together with asset indexing.
+To use these assets pass the asset ID through `jasy.io.Asset.toUri(assetId) => fullUri`.
+In Jasy powered projects you don't have to deal (and shouldn't deal) with file system locations (or relative paths) anymore.
+Just use `jasy.io.Asset` together with asset indexing via the build tools.

 To override icons from e.g. your companies icon pool, the behavior of this ID assignment changes.
 This means you have to have a sub folder which represents your application name as well as one representing the name of the other project e.g.: